rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 ```
 --->

-#### Setup Pet Battle (front end) GitLab Project
+#### Setup Pet Battle (frontend) GitLab Project

 1. Open the GitLab UI.
 Create a Project in GitLab under `<TEAM_NAME>` group called `pet-battle`.
 Make the project as **public**.

     ![pet-battle-git-repo](images/pet-battle-git-repo.png)

-2. Back in your CodeReady Workspace, we'll fork the PetBattle Frontend code to this newly created repository on git.
+2. Back in your CodeReady Workspace, we'll fork the PetBattle frontend code to this newly created repository on git.

     ```bash#test
     cd /projects